Madour/NasNas/README.md

 Additional CMake options you can pass :

-- `-DNASNAS_FIND_SFML=OFF` to build SFML as a submodule inside the project (this will be OFF automatically if SFML is not found)
-- `-DNASNAS_EXAMPLES=ON` to create the example applications targets
 - `-DNASNAS_BUILD_RESLIB=OFF` to disable the *Reslib* module
 - `-DNASNAS_BUILD_ECS=OFF` to disable the *ECS* module
 - `-DNASNAS_BUILD_TILEMAPPING=OFF` to disable the *Tilemapping* module
 - `-DNASNAS_BUILD_UI=OFF` to disable the *UI* module

+- `-DNASNAS_EXAMPLES=ON` to create the example applications targets
+- `-DNASNAS_FIND_SFML=OFF` to download and build SFML inside the project (enabled automatically if SFML package is not found)

 ### Get Started